lancelote/lancelote.github.io/posts/2017/08/13/linters/index.rst

 - Next select or create a group for this tool to belong to, for us it'll be ``linters``
 - Provide a custom description
 - Enable all option in Options paragraph - we really want to see ``pylint`` output
 - Now a tricky part - configure Output Filters - it'll allow PyCharm to highlight ``pylint`` output by inserting links to files with errors so you will be able to quickly jump to an error or warning in your code.
-Name and Description is not really important but Regular expression to match output is, so the format for us is ``$FILE_PATH$:$LINE$:$COLUMN$:.*``, ``$name$`` is a special variables used by PyCharm to understand where is file path, line and column in the line
+Name and Description is not really important but Regular expression to match output is, so the format for us is ``$FILE_PATH$:$LINE$:$COLUMN$:.*``, ``$name$`` is a special variables used by PyCharm to understand where is file path, line and column in the line (read more in official documentation: `External Tools`_)
+- Program is path to ``pylint`` executable, we're using ``$PyInterpreterDirectory$`` template to refer to directory where Python interpreter of the current project is placed
+- Parameter field here solves two problems: first it specifies what files and folder should ``pylint`` check (``main.py src tests``, edit according to your code), second it sets output format for ``pylint`` errors, it's required so PyCharm can understand it and provide useful links from errors to source code
+- Working directory is easy - just $ContentRoot$ template, which is our project root

+You can now access this external tool from **Tools | External Tools**.
+Feel free to run it against your code (make sure there're some PEP8 errors) and check the output.
+Meanwhile we're moving to ``pydocstyle``.

 Live Example
 ============